 Module B develops students' proficiency in preparing and processing insurance claims, as it relates to government programs.
 As part of this module, students will process medical claims for Medicare, Medicaid, and TRICARE.
 Students will gain an understanding of the responsibilities of a medical insurance specialist and other employment opportunities.
 Also covered in this module, is basic anatomy and physiology of the nervous system and special senses, and medical terminology associated with these systems.
 Students will continue to develop speed and accuracy on the computer keyboard throughout the program.
 Students will build upon their professional development skills by learning how to conduct a successful job search and prepare a career portfolio.
+No prerequisites.

-Module C - Electronic Data Interchange and Modifiers
+Module C - Electronic Data Interchange and Collection Strategies

 Module C introduces students to the process of electronic data exchange and interchange (ED), and will provide an opportunity to work with different types of computer claims systems, such as carrier-direct and clearinghouse.
 As part of their study, students will have the opportunity to perform electronic data interchange working with an outside claims clearinghouse.
+Students will also learn insurance collection strategies, and how to trace delinquent accounts while utilizing roper communication skills.
 Also covered in this module is basic anatomy and physiology of the integumentary, endocrine system, lymphatic and immune systems, and medical terminology associated with these systems.
 Students will continue to develop speed and accuracy on the computer keyboard throughout the program.
 Students will build upon their professional development skills by developing proper interviewing techniques and demonstrate how to accurately answer common interview questions.
+No prerequisites.